 Reasonable Cost Contribution

-'Reasonable Cost Contribution' in relation to new development connections to the public infrastructureFinancial contributions are defined within legislation, in accordance with the Water Industry (Scotland) Act 2002.
-Scottish Water is required to meet the costs of providing strategic capacity required for new developments (Part 4 infrastructure).
-Customers are required to meet the costs of providing additional local capacity (Part 2 and 3 infrastructure), subject to a reasonable cost contribution from Scottish Water.
+Financial contributions are defined within legislation, in accordance with the Water Industry (Scotland) Act 2002.
+We are required to meet the costs of providing strategic capacity for household purposes only from new developments (Part 4 infrastructure).
+You are required to meet the costs of providing additional local capacity (Part 2 and 3 infrastructure), where it is readily attributable to a single developer and is not included in a strategic network impact assessment (i.e identified in a standalone network impact assessment).
+This is subject to a reasonable cost contribution from us for household purposes only.

-Current maximum amount of contribution per houseThese values are reviewed on an annual basis through our Regulator, The Water Industry Commissions (WICS).
+Current maximum amount of contribution per houseThese values are reviewed on an annual basis through our Regulator, the Water Industry Commission for Scotland (WICS).

-Cost contribution - How it is determined
+Reasonable cost contribution - How it is determined?

 The costs associated with all new Part 1 infrastructure are the sole responsibility of the customer.

 New local network infrastructure (Part 2) will be funded by the customer.
 Any enhancements to our existing water and waste water networks (Part 3) where it is readily attributable to a single developer and is not included in a strategic network impact assessment (i.e. identified in a standalone network impact assessment) will also be funded by the customer.
 The total costs for Part 2 (new) and Part 3 (new or enhancement of existing) as stated above are subject to a reasonable cost contribution from us.
 Our contribution takes account of the future income that we will receive from the new connection.
 This information will directly contribute to the calculation used to confirm the level of contribution from us for all eligible Part 2 or Part 3 costs as stated above.